Admin-7/Mr-Robot-techniques/Connecting-to-an-authenticated-Onion-service.md

 > [[Wiki|Home]] ▸ [[Tor]] ▸ [[Onion services]] ▸ **Connecting to an authenticated Onion service**

 An authenticated Onion service is a certain kind of [Tor "hidden service"](https://www.torproject.org/docs/onion-services) that requires clients (you) to supply an authentication token (basically, a password) before responding to incoming connection requests.
-There are a couple kinds of authenticated Onion services (`basic` or `stealth`).
-This page describes how to configure your software to connect to such a service, regardless of the Onion service's specific type.
+There are two different, incompatible Onion service versions that support client authentication: Version 2, and Version 3.
+This page covers both versions and describes how to tell one version apart from the other.

 > 💡 🔰 If you are trying to use Tor as a file sharing tool, consider following the instructions in [Secretly sharing files with OnionShare and TorBrowser](https://github.com/AnarchoTechNYC/meta/blob/master/train-the-trainers/mr-robots-netflix-n-hack/week-1/secretly-sharing-files-with-onionshare-and-tor-browser/README.md#readme) instead.
 [OnionShare's "Advanced" options will automate the server-side portion of creating a stealth Onion service](https://github.com/micahflee/onionshare/wiki/Stealth-Onion-Services).